rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 There are many, many ways to apply Feature Selection.
 These range from simple methods such as a *Correlation Matrix* showing variable relationships, to *Univariate Testing* which helps us understand statistical relationships between variables, and then to even more powerful approaches like *Recursive Feature Elimination (RFE)* which is an approach that starts with all input variables, and then iteratively removes those with the weakest relationships with the output variable.

+##### RFECV using LinearSVC

-We attempt an industry standard variation of Recursive Feature Elimination called *Recursive Feature Elimination With Cross Validation (RFECV)* using a *Linear Support Vector Classifier* where we split the data into many "chunks" and iteratively train & validate models on each "chunk" separately.
+We attempt an industry standard variation of Recursive Feature Elimination called *Recursive Feature Elimination With Cross Validation (RFECV)* using a *Linear Support Vector Classifier* where we split the data into many "chunks" and iteratively train & validate these linear classifer models on each "chunk" separately.
 This means that each time we assess different models with different variables included, or eliminated, the algorithm also knows how accurate each of those models was.
-LinearSVC learns a linear decision boundary that distinguishes the five exercise movement classes using the accelerometer, gyroscope, and magnetometer features, combined with our calculated vector statistics features.
+LinearSVC learns a linear decision boundary that distinguishes the five exercise movement classes using the accelerometer, gyroscope, and magnetometer features, combined with our calculated vector and summary statistics features.

 RFECV then uses the model’s coefficients to identify which of all of these features truly contribute to class separation and recursively removes the weakest ones.
 One downside of this approach is the long run-times that LinearSVC can have, as we'll see!

+##### CFS

 We compare this to an elegant mathematical approach to feature selection called Correlation-Based feature Selection (CFS), which is also used in HAR.
 CFS chooses the smallest set of features that are highly correlated with the class while being minimally correlated with each other.
 The core of this approach uses the merit function: